blakedrumm/SCOM-Scripts-and-SQL/Powershell/SCOM-DW-Grooming/Readme.md

 You will get prompted each time you run the script to accept the license agreement, unless you select do not ask me again, when you select this it will save a file to your ProgramData Directory: `C:\ProgramData\SCOM-DataWarehouseGUI-AgreedToLicense.log`

-If you have any questions or concerns, please leave a comment and I will do my best to assist!

 ![Visits](https://counter.blakedrumm.com/count/tag.svg?url=https://github.com/blakedrumm/SCOM-Scripts-and-SQL/tree/master/Powershell/SCOM-DW-Grooming)